 Dr. Salas provides CBT supervision through the Beck Institute for Cognitive Behavior Therapy.
 Supervision can be conducted in English or Spanish.
 For more information visit The Beck Institute website at http://www.beckinstitute.org.

-In a VRTP, the therapist can control the intensity, duration, and context of the feared stimuli, as well as the frequency of the exposure practice.
-These features provide the therapist with the ability to easily tailor each session based on the client’s needs and optimize their learning process.
-For example, in a single VR session, a client with fear of flying can take off and land several times and can fly under different weather conditions.
+In a VRTP, the therapist can control the intensity, duration, and context of the feared stimuli, and the frequency of the exposure practice.
+These features provide the therapist with the ability to tailor each session based on the client’s needs and optimize their learning process.
+For example, in a single VR session, a client with fear of flying can take off and land several times and fly under different weather conditions.

 The effectiveness of virtual reality exposure treatments stems from the fact that the brain automatically reacts to environmental cues associated with threat appraisals and anxiety.
-The emotional reaction takes place even when clients consciously know that the situation is not real.
-Such experience makes virtual reality treatments just as effective as exposing people to real life phobic stimuli.
+The emotional reaction occurs even when clients consciously know that the situation is not real.
+Such experience makes virtual reality treatments just as effective as exposing people to real-life phobic stimuli.
 The emotional change occurs when the client learns to associate those cues with new non-threatening memories and appraisals rather than with the old anxiety-provoking ones.

-To measure your progress, the therapist monitors your subjective and objective (physiological) anxiety responses before, during and after the exposure practices.
-We use non-invasive physiological monitoring of your skin conductance, skin temperature, and heart rate variability.
+The therapist monitors your subjective and objective (physiological) anxiety responses before, during and after the exposure practices to measure your progress.
+We use non-invasive physiological monitoring of skin conductance, skin temperature, and heart rate variability.

 Sessions are usually completed within 45-55 minutes, which includes a maximum of 30 minutes of continuous VR exposure.
 Research indicates that 8 to 12 sessions are typically required to achieve maximum benefit.